 The physical education courses introduce the fundamentals of a variety of activities, with the possibility for enjoyment for lifelong participation and/ or provide options for students to improve physical fitness.
-These health-related fitness classes accentuate student understanding of the health benefits associated with a regular exercise program, good nutritional habits and activities that promote a lifetime of healthy living.
+These health-related fitness classes accentuate student understanding of the health benefits associated with a regular exercise program, good nutritional habits, and activities that promote a lifetime of healthy living.

-No restrictions are placed on which activity courses are taken and may be repeated for additional credits.
-It is recommended that Bowling I be taken before Bowling II, unless you are an experienced bowler.
-The courses listed with two activities will have equal emphasis, but weather may determine the time spent on each activity.
+No restrictions are placed on which activity courses are taken, and they may be repeated for additional credits.
+It is recommended that Bowling I be taken before Bowling II unless you are an experienced bowler.
 Courses may be coeducational or offered for men and women separately.